 Norges Bank Investment Management's access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global laid down by the Ministry of Finance.
-Specifically, financial derivatives that are naturally linked to investments in the equity, bond and real estate portfolios may be used.
-In accordance with the investment mandate, the Pension Fund may use exchange traded future and option contracts, and over-the-counter (OTC) derivative contracts, e.g. interest-rate swaps, in order to achieve the lowest possible transaction cost and to efficiently rebalance the portfolio.
-The segmented net fair values and exposure of the financial derivatives for the last two years are shown in the table below.
+Specifically, financial derivatives that are naturally linked to investments in the equity and bond portfolio may be used.
+In accordance with the investment mandate, the Pension Fund may use derivative in order to achieve the lowest possible transaction cost, and to efficiently rebalance the portfolio.
+Foreign exchange contracts are the most widely used financial derivatives.
+At year end the net fair value of the foreign exchange contracts was -4 855 million Norwegian Kroner, compared with -132 million Norwegian Kroner last year.
+The average exposure on purchased foreign exchange contracts through 2020 was 258 034 million Norwegian Kroner, down from 264 770 million last year.
+No foreign exchange sale transaction was executed during 2020 or 2019.